 USCIS must receive your application within 30 days of our OPT recommendation.
 This date can be found next to the OIA signature on page (this is NOT your travel signature date on page 3).

-- If you are approaching the 30-day deadline, contact your adviser for guidance before sending the document
+- If you are approaching the 30-day deadline, visit the OIA during our walk-in hours

 - Visit CBP website to retrieve and print out a copy of your electronic Form I-94